d-smith/ml-speciality-notes/acloud.guru/06-modeling.md

 Model Design

 * Select a model that is a good fit for the objective
-* Choose the proper ML approach for your objective (regression, binary ckassification, etc)
+* Choose the proper ML approach for your objective (regression, binary classification, etc)
 * Choose appropriate evaluation strategies for your model
 * Steps for training a model